Discover Your Discomfort! Why Are So Many Guitarists Masochists?

-- Allow your left arm to hang limp at your side.
+- Allow your left arm to hang limply at your side.

 - Focus your attention on your shoulders, as you raise your left hand slowly.
 Raise it straight up without extending it, and place all your fingers on the sixth string, around the tenth fret.
 Keep them on the string so lightly, you don’t even press the string down.
 (Not easy at first)!

 - Do you feel anything in your right shoulder as you do this?
-Do you feel any tightness come in to the pick hand, perhaps you are gripping the pick tighter, or tensing your wrist?
+Do you feel any tightness come into the picking hand, perhaps you are gripping the pick tighter, or tensing your wrist?
 Be honest now.

-- Keeping your left hand fingers on the string lightly, begin to move your hand down toward the first fret.
+- Keeping your left-hand fingers on the string lightly, begin to move your hand down toward the first fret.
 You must do this VERY SLOWLY.
 Notice what happens throughout your body.
-As I have had students do this, I have seen everything from tense ankles or belly, to practically falling off the chair!
+As I have had students do this, I have seen everything from tense ankles or bellies, to practically falling off the chair!

 I hope I have provided a starting point for further investigations and insights for you.
 Take anything you find hard to do, stop yourself in the middle of it, and check out what is happening in your body.
 You will be amazed.

 Free!
 10 Things You Can Do Right Now to Become a Better Guitarist!

 “The Principles of Correct Practice for Guitar,” the Perfect Start for Beginners, the Answer to the Problems of Players.
 Start to play the guitar without getting bad habits, or get rid of the bad habits you already have, by knowing how to do “perfect practice” with the Principles of Correct Practice for Guitar.